How We Treat Our Employees

 Citizenship and Corporate Social Responsibility (Environment)

-is to exceed customer expectations and to fully comply with Country, Federal, State and Local environmental regulations.
+customer expectations and to fully comply with Country, Federal, State and Local environmental regulations.

-Within the design and production of product, in collaboration with our customers and suppliers, we strive to eliminate pollution generated at the source, to use renewable materials and to maximize the reclamation and recycling
+Within the design and production of product, in collaboration with our customers and suppliers, we strive to eliminate pollution generated at the source, to use renewable materials and to maximize the reclamation and recycling of materials

-of materials to minimize adverse impact on the environment.
+to minimize adverse impact on the environment.

 For more information regarding Kimball Electronics’ sustainability efforts, click here.